 Robeson County Roots

 A lifelong member of Galilee Baptist Church in Red Springs, NC, Jarrod served as a Sunday School teacher for nearly a decade.
-As a born-again Christian, Jarrod believes that shining the light that Christ has placed within each us is key to making our communities a better place.
+As a born-again Christian, Jarrod understands that shining the light that Christ has placed within each us is key to making our communities a better place.

 Serving Underserved Communities

 As Chairman of the Tribal Council's Federal Recognition Committee, Jarrod advocated for full federal recognition for the Lumbee Tribe and helped deliver important legislative victories for the Tribe in the General Assembly.
 Jarrod also served as chairman of the Tribal Council's Economic Development committee.

-Serving Robeson County in Raleigh
+Serving District 47 in Raleigh